Ahmedzaid16/Text-Summarization/README.md

 # Text Summarization
-## An NLP based model using Mbart Transformer
+## An NLP based model using Mbart Large 50 Transformer